Titanium anode for sodium hypochlorite generator

 Catalytic chlorine evolution: By reducing the overpotential for chlorine evolution (approximately 0.2V), the current efficiency is increased to 85%-95%.

-Corrosion resistance protection: The noble metal oxide coating on the titanium substrate surface can withstand a strongly corrosive environment with a pH range of 2-7, and its service life exceeds 3 years.
+Corrosion resistance protection: The noble metal oxide coating on the titanium substrate surface can withstand a strongly corrosive environment with a PH range of 2-7, and its service life exceeds 3 years.

 Titanium Anode Materials and Structure